debasistripathy01/shopiteasy/README.md

 # [Live Project](https://shopiteasy-amar1998deep-gmailcom.vercel.app/).

 # **Description**
-This project is a clone of the Mynta Website.
+ShopItEasy is a uniquie website inspired by Myntra Website.

 Myntra is an Indian fashion e-commerce company headquartered in Bengaluru, India.
 Myntra is a one-stop shop for all your fashion and lifestyle needs.
 Being India’s largest e-commerce store for fashion and lifestyle products, Myntra aims at providing a hassle-free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.